Are Mice Nocturnal? The Sleeping Habits of a Mouse

 Mice tend to maintain a small territory, usually traveling only 10-30 feet away from their nest for food.
 They sleep in a nest they make from any materials they find.
-Things such as stuffing from a pillow, blanket, or stuffed animal all work well, but as mentioned earlier, they can also shred different items with their teeth to make it suitable for nesting.
+Things such as stuffing from a pillow, blanket, or stuffed animal all work well, but as mentioned earlier, they can also shred different items with their teeth to make them suitable for nesting.

 A cluttered area with junk mail, cardboard boxes, or other scrap materials is a dream home for a mouse.
-Not only will it be harder for you to notice them, they will have plenty of places to build a cozy nest where they can sleep soundly and get everything they need.
+Not only will it be harder for you to notice them, but they will also have plenty of places to build a cozy nest where they can sleep soundly and get everything they need.

 Are Mice Sleeping in Your Home?

 Since mice tend to be nocturnal, how do you know if your home has a mouse problem?
 You may not see an actual mouse in the house, but you will see signs of mice.
 Here’s what to look for to help you sleuth out a sneaky pest problem:

 Mice aren’t potty trained and they’ll leave their droppings behind to let you know they’re here.
 Look for small black pellets, similar in size and shape to rice.

 Mice chew constantly.
 One reason they chew is because their teeth never stop growing; they need to gnaw to wear down their teeth.
 Other reasons mice gnaw on different materials is to make soft bedding for their nests, to sample different foods, and to create entry or exit points.

 As mentioned above, rodents rely heavily upon their senses of touch and smell to navigate.
 In the process of feeling their way around, they leave greasy rubbings or smudge marks along frequently traveled paths.
 These marks also contain scent markers, or pheromones, that are only detectable to mice.
 Look for these markings at ground level, along baseboards, door frames, and furniture.